Anthony-Massaad/Elevator-Simulator/README.txt

 1. Open Eclipse IDE and import the project by going to File -> Import -> Projects from Folder or Archive and select the submitted archive file.

-2. To run the program, open Main.Java and navigate to the toolbar.
+2. To run the program, open FloorManager.Java and navigate to the toolbar.
 Find the green run button and select the down arrow next to it.
 A dropdown menu will appear, hover over the "Run As" option and select "1 Java Application".
 The output will appear in the console window.
+Repeat with EelvatorSubSystem.java and Scheduler.java.

 Test Instructions